DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Experiments

 \subsection{Image diffusion model}

 For the image diffusion model, we mainly investigate the use of absorbing state discrete model~\citep{austin2021structured} including a masked generative model, Paella, and a multinomial diffusion model, VQ-Diffusion.
-We demonstrate the inversion reconstruction ability and image editing performance in both categories with \OursMethod{}.
+We show the inversion reconstruction and image editing performance in both categories with \OursMethod{}.

 \textbf{Dataset.} The Prompt-based Image Editing Benchmark (PIE-Bench) by ~\citep{ju2023direct} is a recently introduced dataset designed to evaluate text-to-image (T2I) editing methods.
 The dataset assesses language-guided image editing in 9 different scenarios with 700 images.
 The benchmark's detailed annotations and variety of editing tasks were instrumental in thoroughly assessing our method's capabilities, ensuring a fair and consistent comparison with existing approaches.